Code-Institute-Submissions/zonkolooney-electromotors_ms1/README.md

 The above section assisted regarding Forking and Cloning and reassigned to this website by information acquired from https://github.com/Code-Institute-Solutions/SampleREADME

 # Declaration
-This website is intended for educational use only
+This website is intended for educational purposes only and whilst that is the case, I would implore you to respect the fact that the intellectual property and content belongs solely to this author